canincarlos/LastCatStanding/README.md

 Boiler plate HTML, CSS and JavaScript were implemented that import jQuery and Bootstrap.

-Next, the onClick event was coded with the photo URL's hardcoded.
+Next, the onClick event was coded with the photo URLs hardcoded.
 Then, the winner array was created and tested.
 After which the API endpoint was connected; and the tournament mechanics fine-tuned to achieve their goal.

 Now that the mechanics of the application were established, code optimization took centerstage; the first step was moving the *processVote*, *roundChange*, and *winRound* mechanics out of the onClick event, and into their own functions.